saigopal/macinfo/README.md

 * API Key Security - Pending :
     * This tool uses API Keys to fetch vendor information which should be stored securely.
     * We can store API Key in Hashcorp Vault instance which encrypts and stores key-value pairs on disk.
-    * The tool can be programmed to fetch key-value from vault whenever it runs in exchange of a vault token.
+    * The tool can be programmed to fetch key-value from vault whenever it runs in exchange of a app tokens provided by vault.